risc0/risc0/README.md

 a given method its *image ID* which is a special type of cryptographic hash of the ELF file, and is required for verification.

-Next, the prover runs the method inside the zkVM.
+Next, the host program runs and proves the method inside the zkVM.
 The logical RISC-V machine running inside the zkVM is called the *guest* and the prover running the zkVM is called the *host*.
 The guest and the host can communicate with each other during the execution of the method, but the host cannot modify the execution of